Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Expenses of Wound

 The fines of wounds were based on the severity and the location.
-Physicians were the ones responsible for deciding the type and amount of payment after diagnosing the patient.
+Physicians were responsible for deciding the type and amount of payment after diagnosing the patient.
 Such a decision could take a week up to ten days.
 During that span, the physician should keep an eye on the patient along with the family members.

 The Twelve Doors of the Soul